Monday, June 23, 2025

 Aside from passing historic pieces of legislation, Democrats claim to be keeping White Supremacists or MAGA Republicans at bay, who long for the past.
 It is believed by many that they desire to overturn the 13th, 14th, and 15th Amendments to the Constitution and undo the 1954 ruling on segregation in public education if Trump is re-elected and Republicans take control of Congress.
 Such actions would dismantle the hard work of the Civil Rights Movement.

 Critics also worry that if Trump and far-right Conservatives take control in 2025, other laws this country takes for granted will be at risk.
 They include Virginia v.
 Loving (1967), Miranda v.
 Arizona (1966), and the Supreme Court ruling affirming gay marriage (2015), for instance.
-There is also concern abortion rights will be totally banned, the Affordable Care Act abolished, and both the Civil Rights Act of 1964 and the Voting Rights Act of 1965 invalidated.
+There is also concern that abortion rights will be totally banned, the Affordable Care Act abolished, and both the Civil Rights Act of 1964 and the Voting Rights Act of 1965 invalidated.
 Finally, Trump has pledged to give police federal immunity in office brutality cases.

 Since Biden is no longer on the ballot, it is up to Vice President Kamala Harris, the presumptive Democratic nominee, to convey to the American people that the country may not survive another Trump presidency unscathed.
 The nation must rally around her for the best possible outcome, regardless of one's views on the issues.